AMReX-Codes/amrex/Docs/sphinx_documentation/source/AMReX_Profiling_Tools.rst

 .. admonition:: A Combined Tiny-Full Region Profiling Strategy

-  We recommend using scoped regions in a few select places that will be timed when either the Tiny or Full Profiler is activated.
-Because named regions will be isolated by the Full Profiler and ignored by the Tiny Profiler, they can be used for regions that you wish to instrument only when the Full Profiler is active.
+  We recommend using scoped regions in a few select places that will be isolated for analysis when either the Tiny or Full Profiler is activated.
+  Because only named regions will be isolated by the Full Profiler and ignored by the Tiny Profiler, they can be used for regions that you wish to instrument only when the Full Profiler is active.